Deacon Tony reflects: Twenty-Third Sunday in Ordinary Time

 • Father Jean-Patrice that he makes a full recovery.

-• The families who start the Baptism Preparation Course this weekend
+• The families completing the Baptism Preparation Programme this Sunday at St Bede’s.